amidatelion/maso-dot-wiki/content/rules/gear/weapons.md

 |------|--------|------|-----------|
 | M82  | 6d6    | 0    | +3 to hit |
 | AXMC | 5d6    | 4    | +3 to hit |

+## Proprties
+**Reliable**: If the gun jams, roll a 1d6.
+On a 4+, it does not.
+**Suppression**: Capable of a truly terrifying rate of fire, this weapon decreases enemy accuracy and awareness while fired in full-auto in their specific direction.
+For every round after the first, their morale automatically decreases.
+**Kitted**: This weapon comes with an integral flashlight, foregrip and 4x scope.